jpickwell/html-webpack-template/README.md

     respectively.
 - `meta`: Object that defines the meta tags.
 Default value: `{}`.
 - `mobile`: Sets appropriate meta tag for page scaling.
+- `modernizr`: When true, will load Modernizr from a CDN.
+This option simplifies the `<html>` element's definition.
 - `scripts`: Array of external script imports to include on page.
 Default value: `[]`.
   - If an array element is a string, the value is assigned to the `src` attribute and the `type` attribute is set to `"text/javascript"`;